Michael Bishop (gridiron football)

-Michael Paul Bishop (born May 15, 1976) is a former gridiron football quarterback.
-He was drafted in the seventh round (227th overall) of the 1999 NFL Draft by the New England Patriots.
+Michael Paul Bishop (born May 15, 1976) is an American former professional football player who was a quarterback in the National Football League (NFL), Canadian Football League (CFL), Arena Football League (AFL), and NFL Europe.
+He played college football for the Kansas State Wildcats, earning consensus All-American honors in 1998.
+He was selected by the New England Patriots in the seventh round of the 1999 NFL draft.

 Bishop was a member of the CFL's Toronto Argonauts from 2002 to 2008.
-He also previously played with the National Football League's New England Patriots during the 2000 season and also played in the Arena Football League, most recently with the Grand Rapids Rampage.
-He was also one of the best college quarterbacks in the country during his career at Kansas State, beating out UCLA's Cade McNown for the 1998 Davey O'Brien Award.
-Academy Award winning actor Jamie Foxx (Eric Bishop) is Michael Bishop's first cousin.
+He also previously played with the NFL's New England Patriots during the 2000 season.

+Bishop was one of the best college quarterbacks in the country at Kansas State, beating out UCLA's Cade McNown for the 1998 Davey O'Brien Award.
 Bishop was elected to the College Football Hall of Fame in 2023.

-High school and college football career

-High school career
+Early life

 Bishop was an outstanding football and baseball player at Willis High School in Willis, Texas.
 A two-year starter who averaged 221.2 yards-per-game passing as a senior, he was an All-Montgomery County, all-city and all-state selection in football.
 In baseball, he was drafted by the Cleveland Indians in the 28th round of the 1995 Major League Baseball Draft.